derbalkon/blog/content/page/about.md

 This blog is built based on [Hugo](https://gohugo.io).

-The theme originates from jimmycar's [stack](https://github.com/CaiJimmy/hugo-theme-stack) and barely touched anything.
+The theme originates from jimmycai's [stack](https://github.com/CaiJimmy/hugo-theme-stack) and barely touched anything.

 ## You can find me